the1lab/1lab/src/Topoi/Base.lagda.md

 meaning that it exhibits $\cT$ as the category of [algebras] for a (lex, idempotent) monad: the "sheafification monad".
-This gives us completeness in $\cT$ for "free" (really, it's because presheaf categories are complete, and those are complete because $\sets$ is.)
+This gives us completeness in $\cT$ for "free" (really, it's because presheaf categories are complete, and those are complete because $\Sets$ is.)

 ```agda
 module _ {o κ} {𝓣 : Precategory o κ} (T : Topos κ 𝓣) where